shantanusood/YahooFinDataAnalytics/README.md

                ndx: Tickers list for Nasdaq stocks
                rus: Tickers list for russel 2000 stocks
-               cst: Can be set in /data/tickers_list, it is the custom list of tickers filename_start:end: filename are the ticker list file name, which are the csv files in /data/ folder
+               cst: Can be set in /data/tickers_list, it is the custom list of tickers *ticker: If you want to apply filter to a single ticker then use this, for example *AAPL filename_start:end: filename are the ticker list file name, which are the csv files in /data/ folder
                    ------------------------------------------------------------------------------------------------------------------------------
                    |./predict.py Stocks_1001:1003 div 0 |  This returns the div>0 for stocks index 1001 (inclusive) to 1003 (not inclusive)     |